Fabio-A-Sa/Privago/milestone_1_report.md

 ### 4.1 - Reviews Word Cloud

-Figure X: Reviews Word Cloud
+Figure 2: Reviews Word Cloud

 A word cloud com base nos textos das reviews fundamenta as search tasks da próxima milestone assim como a contextual search a implementar.
 Tal como esperado, as palavras que mais se destacam são aquelas intrinsecamente relacionadas à hotelaria, como "staff", "room", "location", "breakfast" and "clean".
-Geramente as palavras em destaque tem um tom neutro, embora sejam detectáveis também várias com conotação bastante positiva, como "great", "lovely", "excelent", o que pode também ser comprovado pelo average rate [Figure X] dado aos hoteis.
+Geramente as palavras em destaque tem um tom neutro, embora sejam detectáveis também várias com conotação bastante positiva, como "great", "lovely", "excelent", o que pode também ser comprovado pelo average rate [Figure 4] dado aos hoteis.

 ### 4.2 - Hotel location distribution

-Figure X: Hotel location distribution
+Figure 3: Hotel location distribution

 A Figura X evidencia a distribuição das 10 localizações de hotéis mais frequentes no sistema.
 Tal como era espectável, a capitais e grandes cidades dos principais países de turismo concentram a maior quantidade de hotéis.

 ### 4.3 - Average rating distribution

-Figure X: Average rating distribution
+Figure 4: Average rating distribution

 Tendencialmente os hotéis têm boas reviews.
 O resultado é fomentado pelas suas localizações, já que sua maioria são em cidades com grandes pontos turísticos e portanto com maior cadência de opiniões.

 ### 4.5 - Reviews per year

-Figure X: Reviews distribution per year
+Figure 5: Reviews distribution per year

 A partir da análise da figura acima conclui-se que o sistema contempla hotéis com reviews de 2010 até 2023.
 No entanto, a escolha dos datasets iniciais com informação relativa maioritariamente ao período 2015 e 2017 influenciou a representatividade dos mesmos.

 Vejamos, por exemplo, a distribuição de reviews por mês do ano de 2016:

-Figure X: Month reviews distribution in year 2016
+Figure 6: Month reviews distribution in year 2016

 De facto é dezembro em que a quantidade de reviews é superior, perdendo destaque após o início do ano novo.
 Este período corresponde à época onde normalmente as pessoas tiram férias e, portanto, escolhem para viajar.
-Este pattern repete-se para os demais anos em análise.
+Este pattern repete-se para os demais anos em análise. x

 ### 4.5 - Data Conceptual Model

 Após a fase Data preparation, os nossos documents contêm as seguintes relações:

-Figure X: Data Conceptual Model
+Figure 7: Data Conceptual Model

 Um hotel é constituído pelos atributos name, location e average_rate.
 Note-se que average_rate é um atributo derivado que foi calculado no processo com base nas reviews selecionadas.
 Cada review tem o correspondente texto, rate e submission date.

-Location foi considerada uma classe também pois como será de esperar no cenário hoteleiro existem vários Hoteis por região principalmente nas grandes cidades, tal como evidenciado em Figure X.
+Location foi considerada uma classe também pois como será de esperar no cenário hoteleiro existem vários Hoteis por região principalmente nas grandes cidades, tal como evidenciado em Figure 3.

 ## 5 - Possible search tasks

 In our data analysis journey, we uncovered valuable insights through the use of a word cloud diagram.
 This visual representation highlighted the most frequently occurring words in hotel reviews, shedding light on what matters most to travelers.
 Among these words, some stood out as pivotal in understanding the key factors that influence hotel choice and guest satisfaction.

-``"Location"`` emerged as one of the top considerations in travelers' decision-making processes.
+`"Location"` emerged as one of the top considerations in travelers' decision-making processes.
 Whether it's proximity to local attractions, accessibility to transportation hubs, or the overall neighborhood ambiance, the location of a hotel can greatly influence the overall travel experience.
-Queries like ``"best hotels in [City/Region/Country]"`` and "near the airport" can help travelers pinpoint accommodations that align with their preferred locations and provide convenient access to their destinations.
+Queries like `"best hotels in [City/Region/Country]"` and "near the airport" can help travelers pinpoint accommodations that align with their preferred locations and provide convenient access to their destinations.

 For many travelers, a good breakfast is an integral part of their stay.
-The word ``"breakfast"`` featured prominently in our word cloud, suggesting a keen interest in this aspect.
+The word `"breakfast"` featured prominently in our word cloud, suggesting a keen interest in this aspect.
 Whether it's a hearty breakfast buffet or specialty morning treats, travelers seek accommodations that cater to their breakfast preferences.
 Queries like "Hotels with breakfast/good breakfast" can assist those who prioritize morning meals.

 The words "staff" and "service" were significant contributors.
 This emphasizes the critical role that hotel staff play in the overall guest experience.
 From warm welcomes at the reception desk to prompt and efficient room service, exceptional staff service can elevate a stay.
-Queries about ``"staff service"`` and ``"room service"`` quality could be instrumental in identifying hotels that excel in providing exceptional service to their guests.
+Queries about `"staff service"` and `"room service"` quality could be instrumental in identifying hotels that excel in providing exceptional service to their guests.

 Another one of the foremost considerations in hotel selection is the quality of the room and its amenities.
 Words like "room," "bed," and "bathroom" featured prominently in our word cloud, underscoring the importance of these aspects to travelers.
 Queries related to "room"/"bed" quality or "bathroom" sanitation can guide travelers to accommodations that prioritize comfort and cleanliness.